josephhilby/tic-tac-toe/README.md

 # My first React App

-This is just a project to get started with react and JavaScript.
+This is just a project to get started with React and JavaScript.

 If you have any comments or suggestions I would love to hear them.